NPGS : Questions & Answers

 What developer is used for PMMA? (go to List)

 Commercial developers are available, however, a common approach is to use a solution of 3:1 IPA:MIBK [or more precisely, 3 parts isopropyl alcohol to 1 part methyl isobutyl ketone, or as the bottles may be labeled: 3 parts (2 propanol) to 1 part (2-pentanone,4-methyl)].
 With this concentration, typical development times are about 1 minute.
-An alternate recipe is to use a 1:1 solution for 30 seconds.
-Note that the lower concentration of MIBK gives higher resolution.
+An alternate recipe is to use a 1:1 or 1:2 solution where the development time may be 30 seconds or even less.
+Also, pure IPA can be used to develop PMMA.

 Can other resists besides PMMA be used with NPGS? (go to List)